dapr/dotnet-sdk/examples/PubSub/README.md

-# Dapr Actor example
+# Dapr PubSub example

+The PubSub example
-The Actor example shows how to create a virtual actor (`DemoActor`) and invoke its methods on the client application.
+shows how to create a service which will publish the event(`Publisher`).

+shows how to receive the event by Declarative using yaml file(`Subscriber`).

+shows how to receive the event by Programmatic using coding definition(`AnotherSubscriber`).
 ## Prerequisites

 - [.NET Core 3.1 or .NET 5+](https://dotnet.microsoft.com/download) installed